10 Common side hustle mistakes (and how to avoid them before you start)

 Mistake #7: Underestimating the power of marketing

-A great product or service isn’t enough—if people don’t know about it, they can’t buy it.
+A great product or service isn’t enough.
+If people don’t know about it, they can’t buy it.
 Many new side hustlers rely on word of mouth or “hoping” customers will come to them.

 How to avoid this: